COG-UK/docs/metadata.md

 [See more information on run metadata](majora/add_sequencing).

+## Metadata storage

+Metadata is stored by `Majora`.
+[You can log into Majora](https://majora.covid19.climb.ac.uk/) with your CLIMB unified account.
+New users [should register](https://majora.covid19.climb.ac.uk/forms/register) and wait to have their account approved by the system administrators.

 ## Methods for metadata submission

 Metadata can be submitted in three ways:
-* By uploading a spreadsheet, or CSV/TSV file to [cog-uk.io](https://www.cog-uk.io/login)
+* By uploading a spreadsheet, or CSV/TSV file to [cog-uk.io](https://docs.cog-uk.io/metadata/)
 * Via our [`ocarina` command line tool](https://github.com/SamStudio8/ocarina/)
 * By sending POST requests to our [JSON endpoints directly](https://docs.covid19.climb.ac.uk/majora-api)